mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 - "Hit the <kbd>TAB</kbd> key to autocomplete whatever you're currently typing."
 ---

-At the point in this lesson, we've just logged into the system.
+At this point in the lesson, we've just logged into the system.
 Nothing has happened yet, and we're not going to be able to do anything until we learn a few basic commands.
 In this lesson we will talk about `ls`, `cd`, and a few other commands.
-This commands will help you navigate around not only the
+These commands will help you navigate around not only the
  {{ site.workshop_host }} File structure but nearly any Linux/Unix File system using the CLI.

 Right now, all we see is something that looks like this: